 - A mass in the stomach area that can be felt.

-Other signs and symptoms may include:
+Other symptoms might include:

-- Blood in the urine
+- Blood in the urine.

-- High blood pressure
+- High blood pressure.

 When to see a doctor